artsy/README/playbooks/rfcs.md

 - Someone opens an issue on a repo that begins with "RFC: ", and that causes a message to be posted to Slack's #dev room via Peril.
-- The RFC proposer announces the RFC in a weekly dev standup.
+- The RFC proposer announces the RFC in the next weekly dev standup.
 - At least a week goes by for discussion.
 After this the proposer uses the resolution template to summarize the outcome.
 - Changes are either enacted, or not based on the discussion.